 Spin bikes and elliptical trainers are both fantastic pieces of equipment that provide a great workout to users.
 However, several differences occur in the equipment design, mechanism of usage, and results.
 Spin bikes burn more calories in a spin class, provide lesser impact on the joints and help to obtain massive stamina than elliptical trainers.
-Both are equally good in providing cardiovascular exercise, so the outcome depends on your input that you invest in the workout.
+Both are equally good at providing cardiovascular exercise, so the outcome depends on the input you invest in the workout.

 As you are the one who will use the exercise machine, that’s why you should make the final choice according to your comfort level and workout objectives.